-1. Summarize, don't highlight.
+- 1. Read before class.
+You'll get more out of class. - Summarize, don't highlight.
 Highlighting is a passive activity that won't improve your comprehension or retention.
-Instead, summarize each section in a few sentences of your own words.
-When you finish, compare your summary to the one at the end of the chapter.
+Instead, summarize each section in your own words.
+Then, compare your summary to the one at the end of the chapter.

-2. Test yourself.
+3. Test yourself.

-Try the "QuickQuiz" that follows each section before moving on to the next section.
-Write your answers down, and compare them to the answers in the back of the book.
+Try the "Quick Quiz" that follows each section before moving on to the next section.

+Write your answers down, compare them to the answers in the back of the book.
 If your answers are incorrect, review the section before moving on.